How to become a Recruitment Agent

 Study Permit/Visitor Visa

 Note: if a student's Visa is denied, all fees are refundable other than the Application Fee.
 A copy of the Visa refusal letter from Canada Immigration is required when requesting a refund for this purpose.

-Post-Secondary Technical/Vocational Program - Arts and Technology Centre (ATC)
+Post-Secondary Technical/Vocational Program - Louis Riel Arts and Technology Centre (LRATC)

 Louis Riel School Division - Arts & Technology Center is proud to be a Designated Learning Institution.
 Our registration record is

 DLI # O19708693987 (The first character is the letter O.)